-- Abduction: Forming a hypothesis that must be tested by induction and deduction.
-Involves inferring the best or most plausible explanation from a given set of facts or data. - Analogy: Besides these three types of reasoning there is a fourth, analogy, which combines the characteristics of the first three, yet cannot be adequately represented as composite.
+- Deduction: Deriving implications from premises. - Induction: Deriving general principles from examples. - Abduction: Forming a hypothesis that must be tested by induction and deduction.
+Involves inferring the best or most plausible explanation from a given set of facts or data. - Analogy: Besides these three types of reasoning there is a fourth, analogy, which combines the characters of the three, yet cannot be adequately represented as composite.
 Analogy is more primitive, but more flexible than logic.
 The methods of logic are disciplined ways of using analogy.